Analysis of the critical CR GJMS operator: Introduction

 In CR geometry, Gover and Graham~\cite{Gover-Graham2005} have introduced a family of CR invariant differential operators, called CR GJMS operators, via Fefferman construction.
 Let $(M, T^{1,0}M, \theta)$ be a $(2n+1)$-dimensional pseudo-Hermitian manifold and $k \in \bbN$ with $k \leq n+1$.
 The \emph{$k$-th CR GJMS operator} $P_{k}$ is a differential operator acting on $C^{\infty}(M)$ such that its principal part is the $k$-th power of the sub-Laplacian, and its transformation rule under the conformal change $\hat{\theta} = e^{\Upsilon} \theta$ is given by

 where $\whP_{k}$ is defined in terms of $\hat{\theta}$.
 Although $P_{k}$ is not elliptic, it is known to be \emph{subelliptic} for $1 \leq k \leq n$~\cite{Ponge2008-Book}; in particular, the same statements as in the previous paragraph also hold for $P_{k}$ on closed manifolds.
-However, the \emph{critical CR GJMS operator} $P_{n+1}$ is not even hypoelliptic.
-In fact, its kernel contains the space of CR pluriharmonic functions, which is infinite-dimensional on closed embeddable CR manifolds.
+However, the kernel of the \emph{critical CR GJMS operator} $P_{n + 1}$ contains the space of CR pluriharmonic functions, which is infinite-dimensional on closed embeddable CR manifolds (\cref{rem:infine-dimensional-space}).
+Moreover, there exist $L^{2}$ non-smooth CR pluriharmonic functions, which implies that $P_{n + 1}$ is not even hypoelliptic (\cref{rem:L^2-non-smooth}).
 In this paper, nevertheless, we will prove that similar results to the above are true for $P_{n+1}$ on the orthogonal complement of $\Ker P_{n+1}$.
 In what follows, we simply write $\GJMS$ for the critical CR GJMS operator.

 In the remainder of this section, let $(M, T^{1,0}M, \theta)$ be a closed embeddable pseudo-Hermitian manifold of dimension $2n+1$.
+Here, ``embeddable'' means that $(M, T^{1, 0} M)$ can be CR embedded into some $\bbC^{N}$.
 Note that the embeddability automatically holds if $n \geq 2$~\cite{Boutet_de_Monvel1975}.
-We will first prove
+We consider $\GJMS$ as an unbounded operator on $L^{2}(M)$ with domain